codlin/learning-csharp/00-create-console/README.md

-# create a new conole app && configurate it
+# create a new console app && configurate it

 ## command